Lighten Up! Southern Classics

 To all you pimiento cheese purists, we dare you not to love this healthier twist.

+A healthy spin on the traditional loaded baked potatoes.
 Replace the restaurant-size scoops of butter and sour cream with these good-for-you toppings.

 Pound chops into thin cutlets to create more surface area, then pan-fry them, rather than deep-fry, to crispy perfection.Try this versatile technique with chicken, beef, or veal cutlets.